formicary/remoterun/README.md

 resorting to SSH etc which is often unavailable to processes in larger (specifically financial) organisations.
 Remote services are generally permitted if deployed and managed appropriately, but SSH keys etc are often not.
-There are various options available but all seem to be overly complicated, so remoterun is aimed at literally permitting execution of a remote command and nothing more.
-This doesn't prohibit file transfers either: cat is your friend.
+There are various options available but all seem to be overly complicated, so remoterun is aimed at literally permitting execution of a remote command, permitting file transfers to/from an agent, and nothing more complex.

 RemoteRun may be desirable when one or more of the following apply:

-+ a large Java application (e.g. webserver) wants to fork sub-processes, and duplicating the memory footprint is an issue
++ a large Java application (e.g. webserver) wants to fork sub-processes, and duplicating the memory footprint is an issue (Runtime.exec forks, and fork duplicates the memory footprint of the current process)
-+ you need to run processes on another server
++ you need to run processes on another server or as another user

 The idea is that you:

-+ embed an instance of net.formicary.remoterun.embed.RemoteRunMaster in your application which listens for agent connections
 + on servers you want to run applications you start a net.formicary.remoterun.agent.RemoteRunAgent instance
++ embed an instance of net.formicary.remoterun.embed.RemoteRunMaster in your application which listens for agent connections and issues commands to the agents

 remoterun requires SSL client authentication: I wanted a way of running services without usernames/passwords but with some form of authentication.
 So the keystores are password protected, and this must be specified as a system property.
-It doesn't currently use CRLs unless any of the JDK implementations automatically do that (which I think they probably do).
+It doesn't explicitly use CRLs unless any of the JDK implementations automatically do that.

 ## Running the example

-The recommended way to get started with remoterun is to run the example then have a look at NettyServer for use in your application.
-There is a bundled example service in net.formicary.remoterun.examples.Server.
+The recommended way to get started with remoterun is to run the example then have a look at examples/src/main/java/net/formicary/remoterun/examples/FileServer.java to adapt for use in your application.
+There is a bundled example command line interface service in net.formicary.remoterun.examples.Server.
 To run it:

 + Generate SSL certificates by running ssl/certs.sh
 + run net.formicary.remoterun.examples.Server